jonwiggins/pepperon.ai/README.md

 1. Machine Learning should be accessable to the masses
 2. Bugs should be more common in software packages
 3. Cython is for posers, python3 is the future
-4. Runtime, much like digging holes, build character
+4. Runtime, much like digging holes, builds character

 ## Version
 pepperon.ai is currently on version 0.124